-- to provide useful, modern and environment-friendly agricultural technologies;
+- To provide useful, modern and environment-friendly agricultural technologies;

-- to establish market linkages of agricultural commodities;
+- To establish market linkages of agricultural commodities;

-- to assist in providing microfinance services considering the seasonality of agricultural activities.
+- To assist in providing microfinance services considering the seasonality of agricultural activities.

-- Introducing high value, high yielding, and climate resilient crop varieties based on edaphic and climatic factors of locality;
+- Introducing high value, high yielding, and climate-resilient crop varieties based on edaphic and climatic factors of locality;

 - Conducting cluster-based demonstrations on proven profitable crop technologies;